cheshirekow/cmake_format/cmakelang/doc/configopts.rst

 explicit_trailing_pattern
 =========================

-If ``cmake-format`` encountes a comment within or at the very end of a statement it will try to determine whether or not that comment refers to a particular argument, and will format it accordingly.
+If ``cmake-format`` encounters a comment within or at the very end of a statement it will try to determine whether or not that comment refers to a particular argument, and will format it accordingly.
 For example: